Coffeekraken/coffeekraken/packages/websites/coffeekraken-io/src/doc/09-docmap/01-overview.md

 # What is a docmap?

-A docmap is nothing more that a json file that lists all of the documentation you can have inside your project.
+A docmap is nothing more that a **json file that lists all of the documentation you can have** inside your project.

-When we say "documentation", it means meanly "docblocks" that you may have written in your source files.
+When we say "**documentation**", it means meanly "**docblocks**" that you may have written in your source files.

 ## What is a docblock?